-Some instances of machine learning applicability were mentioned previously.
+Earlier in this article, we mentioned some applications of machine learning.
 To understand the concept of machine learning better, let’s consider some more examples: web search results, real-time ads on web pages and mobile devices, email spam filtering, network intrusion detection, and pattern and image recognition.
-All these, are by-products of applying machine learning in the analysis of huge volumes of data.
+All these are by-products of applying machine learning to analyze huge volumes of data.

-Pro-Tip: For more on Big Data and how it’s revolutionizing industries globally, head over here for an interesting article on what it is and why you should care!
+Pro Tip: For more on Big Data and how it’s revolutionizing industries globally, check out our article about what Big Data is and why you should care.

-This kind of a learning is possible at instances when the inputs and the outputs are clearly identified, and algorithms are trained using labeled examples.
-To understand this better, let’s consider the following example: an equipment could have data points labeled ‘F’ (failed) or ‘R’ (runs).
+This kind of learning is possible when inputs and the outputs are clearly identified, and algorithms are trained using labeled examples.
+To understand this better, let’s consider the following example: an equipment could have data points labeled F (failed) or R (runs).

-The learning algorithm under supervised learning would then receive a set of inputs along with the corresponding correct output to find errors.
-Based on this, it would further modify the model accordingly.
-This is a form of pattern recognition, as supervised learning happens through methods like classification, regression, prediction and gradient boosting, supervised learning uses patterns to predict the values of the label on additional unlabeled data.
+The learning algorithm using supervised learning would receive a set of inputs along with the corresponding correct output to find errors.
+Based on these inputs, it would further modify the model accordingly.
+This is a form of pattern recognition, as supervised learning happens through methods like classification, regression, prediction, and gradient boosting.
+Supervised learning uses patterns to predict the values of the label on additional unlabeled data.

-Supervised learning is hence more appropriate and commonly used in applications where historical data predicts future events.
-Examples will be: prediction of occurrences of fraudulent credit card transactions.
+Supervised learning is more commonly used in applications where historical data predict future events, such as fraudulent credit card transactions.

-Unlike supervised learning, unsupervised learning is used against data that has no historical data.
-The algorithm has to explore the surpassed data and must find the structure.
-This kind of learning works best in transactional data – for instance, it helps in identifying customer segments and clusters with certain attributes who can be treated similarly to marketing campaigns.
+Unlike supervised learning, unsupervised learning is used with data sets without historical data.
+An unsupervised learning algorithm explores surpassed data to find the structure.
+This kind of learning works best for transactional data; for instance, it helps in identifying customer segments and clusters with certain attributes—this is often used in content personalization.

-Popular techniques where unsupervised learning is employed, includes: self-organizing maps, nearest neighbor mapping, singular value decomposition, and k-means clustering.
-Basically, online recommendations, identification of data outliers, segment text topics, are all example of unsupervised learning.
+Popular techniques where unsupervised learning is used also include self-organizing maps, nearest neighbor mapping, singular value decomposition, and k-means clustering.
+Basically, online recommendations, identification of data outliers, and segment text topics are all examples of unsupervised learning.

-As the name suggests, semi-supervised learning is a bit of both – supervised and unsupervised learning and uses both labeled and unlabeled data for training.
-In a typical scenario it would use small amount of labeled data with large amount of unlabeled data, the reason being that, unlabeled data is less expensive and takes less effort to acquire.
+As the name suggests, semi-supervised learning is a bit of both supervised and unsupervised learning and uses both labeled and unlabeled data for training.
+In a typical scenario, the algorithm would use a small amount of labeled data with a large amount of unlabeled data.

 This type of learning can again be used with methods such as classification, regression, and prediction.
 Examples of semi-supervised learning would be face and voice recognition techniques.

-This is a bit similar to the traditional type of data analysis as the algorithm discovers through trial and error and decides which action results in greater rewards.
-Three major components can be identified in its functioning – the agent, the environment, and the actions.
+This is a bit similar to the traditional type of data analysis; the algorithm discovers through trial and error and decides which action results in greater rewards.
+Three major components can be identified in reinforcement learning functionality: the agent, the environment, and the actions.
 The agent is the learner or decision-maker, the environment includes everything that the agent interacts with, and the actions are what the agent can do.

-Reinforcement learning occurs when the agent chooses actions that maximizes the expected reward over a given time.
-This is best achieved when the agent has a good policy in hand.
-Learning the best policy, hence remains to be the goal in reinforcement learning.
+Reinforcement learning occurs when the agent chooses actions that maximize the expected reward over a given time.
+This is best achieved when the agent has a good policy to follow.

 Some Machine Learning Algorithms And Processes

-Although this might not make sense, at the moment, if you have not been introduced to machine learning previously, some common machine learning algorithms and processes to familiarize oneself with, are: neural networks, decision trees, random forests, associations and sequence discovery, gradient boosting and bagging, support vector machines, self-organizing maps, k-means clustering, Bayesian networks, Gaussian mixture models and more.
+If you’re studying machine learning, you should familiarize yourself with these common machine learning algorithms and processes: neural networks, decision trees, random forests, associations and sequence discovery, gradient boosting and bagging, support vector machines, self-organizing maps, k-means clustering, Bayesian networks, Gaussian mixture models, and more.